surifirstpin/biplus_documentation/docs/How to browse reports.md

 **5.**  The circle indicator at the far right of the screen is used to display whether the dashboard is saved under Public ( Green), Private (Grey) or shared (Orange) privacy settings( refer Image 1).

-To open a  report click on report name in the list. once you open the report it will display set of options as described below,
+> **Note :** To open a  report click on report name in the list. once you open the report it will display set of options as described below,

 **6. Filter** section available on top left of the report screen, displays already existing filters in a report.
 You can add additional filters using **Add filters** button and to apply the added filters click on **Apply** button and finally click **Save** to save the data with newly added filters.